remix-run/examples/tus-uploads/README.md

 in `_index.tsx` when tusClientUploader is invoked you have th option to call either `/api/tus-cloud-uploads` endpoint or the `/api/tus-native-uploads` endpoint when calling the cloud-uploads endpoint you must provide a bucketName `${bucketName}` the other endpoint requires a directory path like `./uploads/tus`
 `npm run dev`
 use ux to upload file and watch the magic happen

+## Process
+The typical flow for tus-js-client involves:
+- An initial POST request to create the upload resource.
+- One or more PATCH requests to upload the file data.
+- HEAD requests as needed to check the status of the existing upload/resource.